 - Ischemic heart disease: Heart condition caused by inadequate blood to the heart.

-- Multiple myeloma: Cancer of the plasma cells in the blood.
+- Multiple myelomas: Cancer of the plasma cells in the blood.

 - Non-Hodgkin’s lymphoma: Cancer of the lymph glands and lymphatic tissues.

 - Parkinson’s disease: A progressive nervous system disorder that affects muscle movement and balance.

 - Peripheral neuropathy: A nervous system disorder that can cause a number of complications, including numbness and muscle weakness.
 This condition must be rated as 10% disabling within one year of discharge for you to be eligible for VA disability benefits.

 - Porphyria Cutanea Tarda: A liver disorder that causes the skin to thin and blister in areas exposed to the sun.
 This condition must be rated as 10% disabling within one year of discharge for you to be eligible for VA disability benefits.

 - Respiratory cancers: Cancer of the lungs, larynx, bronchus, or trachea.